ddmitov/perl-executing-browser/README.md

 * PEB can be used as a site-specific browser or a specialised web client.

 **Local filesystem:**
 * PEB can open or create a single file or folder on the local file system by clicking special URLs.
-Any locally executed script has access to environment variables FILE_TO_OPEN, FILE_TO_CREATE and FOLDER_TO_OPEN.
+Any locally executed script has access to the custom environment variables FILE_TO_OPEN, FILE_TO_CREATE and FOLDER_TO_OPEN.
 * PEB can open local documents using default applications and start user-specified programs.

 **Development goodies:**
 * WebKit Web Inspector can be invoked from context menu.
 * Local scripts and pages can be edited in external editor using context menu entry.
 * PEB can interact with the built-in Perl debugger.
-An arbitrary Perl script can be selected by clicking special URLs and separate output from three debugger commands can be displayed in the browser.
+An arbitrary Perl script can be selected by clicking special URLs and output from three debugger commands can be displayed in the browser.
 These commands are: "Show module versions", "List subroutine names" and "List Variables in Package".
 Different version of Perl can be selected for every debugger session.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
-* Every Perl/Python/PHP script can be displayed as source code.
+* Every Perl, Python or PHP script can be displayed as source code.
-* Extensive logging of any browser activity and the execution of local scripts.
+* Extensive logging of every browser activity and the execution of local scripts.

 **Configuration:**
-* Configurable from INI file and command line.
+* Configurable from configuration file and command line.
-* Browser root folder can be any folder and this is configurable from INI file or command line.
+* Browser root folder can be any folder and this is configurable from configuration file or command line.
-* Basic program functions are accessible from special URLs or from right-click context menu.
+* Basic program functions are accessible from special URLs or from a right-click context menu.
-* Themable - a common CSS theme for both static and dynamic pages can be configured from INI file or selected using a special URL.
+* Themable - a common CSS theme for both static and dynamic pages can be configured from configuration file or selected using a special URL.
 * Rebrandable - program icon can be changed without recompilation, user agent can also be changed.
 * 100% of the browser screen area are dedicated to HTML, CSS and JavaScript interfaces.
 * Multi-window application with normal or frameless windows in resizable, fixed size or fullscreen mode.

+## Possible Applications

+* Perl, Python or PHP desktop applications with HTML4/5 & CSS2/3 GUI;
+* Web clients with enhanced scripting capabilities based on Perl, Python, PHP & JavaScript;
+* (Limited) GUI for the Perl debugger.

 ## Compile-time Requirements